Alimentation Couche-Tard: Irving Oil stores

 Many Couche-Tard locations are gas stations co-branded with Irving Oil.
 The first stage of this partnership began in 2001 in Quebec.
 Both companies contributed locations to the partnership: some had convenience stores that previously operated under Irving's "Marché Mainway" banner, while others previously sold fuel under the Couche-Tard brand.
 All these locations now have Couche-Tard convenience stores and Irving-branded fuel.

 The partnership expanded in 2008, as Irving leased its remaining Bluecanoe and Mainway convenience stores to Couche-Tard, expanding the latter chain's reach into Atlantic Canada and New England under the Circle K brand.
 Irving continues to own the buildings and property, and supplies Irving-branded fuel to these stations.

 On the Run stores

 In the United States, approximately 470 On the Run stores are owned or franchised by Alimentation Couche-Tard under an agreement with ExxonMobil announced April 29, 2009.
 This also includes 43 ExxonMobil stations in the Phoenix, Arizona market, all of which have been rebranded to Circle K. While many On the Run stations in the United States still sell Exxon or Mobil gasoline, some franchised locations sell other brands not associated with ExxonMobil.

 Circle K

 Circle K is an international chain of convenience stores owned by Alimentation Couche-Tard.
 The brand is the flagship international brand of the company, and has largely replaced other brands previously used or acquired by the company.

 Couche-Tard

 Couche-Tard is the original brand of Alimentation Couche-Tard.
 The brand is present only in Québec along with Provi-Soir and Dépanneur 7 jours.
-In 2021, Couche-Tard underwent a rebranding to align it with the Circle K brand identity.